 This year, 2018, began with a virtual reality bang.
-Quite literally, in fact, seeing as though the entire online community was all abuzz about VR (virtual Reality) gaming and implications.
+Quite literally, in fact, seeing as though the entire online community was all abuzz about VR (Virtual Reality) gaming and its implications.
 At the start of the year, all anyone and everyone could talk about was VR and all the hopes that that possibility may have held.

 Now that we’re halfway through 2018, it is quite clear that one should never actually believe the hype.
 There does appear to be life beyond VR.
-At this point, the prospect of VR, though a game-changer for sure, is clouded by the many varying practical setbacks that actually implementing VR gaming involves, not to mention the very real fact that VR gaming is quite the costly endeavor.
+At this point, the prospect of VR, though a game-changer for sure, is clouded by the many varying practical setbacks that actually implementing VR gaming involves, not to mention the very real fact that VR gaming is quite a costly endeavor.

-Just imagine you are just about to get your game on, and you’re in the mood for some mobile bingo action, for example, now having to set up the VR gameplay scenario that rivals a quick online login to one’s favourite gaming site, and at the mere cost of just needing to be at a wifi source makes VR gaming not viable.
+Just imagine you are just about to get your game on, and you’re in the mood for some mobile bingo action, for example, now having to set up the VR gameplay scenario that rivals a quick online login to one’s favorite gaming site, and at the mere cost of just needing to be at a wifi source makes VR gaming not viable.
 VR gameplay requires a whole lot more than just those fundamentals to ensure fun is had.
 Already, there is healthy competition with the burgeoning mobile gaming market.

 Now that we’re in this half of 2018, it is quite clear that VR is still to be fine-tuned before it is to be counted as a viable option for consumers at large.